egovernment/egovernment.github.io/_documentation/codebase/model-eregistrations.markdown

 Provided functions should be [pure](https://en.wikipedia.org/wiki/Pure_function) in sense, that:

-- Result is determinist against state of other properties
+- Result is deterministic against state of other properties
-- It doesn't change values of any properties (it's just resolution logic, introducing any updates in it may have quite enexpected consequences and may lead to destabilization of a system)
+- It doesn't change values of any properties (it's just resolution logic, introducing any updates in it may have quite unexpected consequences and may lead to destabilization of a system)
 - You cannot rely on any variables from outer scope of a function.
 While it may feel natural that within a function you have access to them, in reality it's not the case as function when incorporated into engine is serialized and deserialized, therefore it's [closure](/fundamentals/closures/) context is lost.

 In a function you have only access to what natively language gives plus `this` context, on which additionally you have exposed following means:

 - `database` - Access to database instance, through that you can access some constructors directly if needed
-- `master` - Applicable to computed properties on nested object. `master` will refer to top most object, e.g. in computed defintion for `user.address.street.type` it will refer `user` object.
+- `master` - Applicable to computed properties on nested object. `master` will refer to top most object, e.g. in computed definition for `user.address.street.type` it will refer `user` object.
-- `parent` - Applicable to computed properties on nested object. `parent` will refer to parent object, e.g. in computed defintion for `user.address.street.type` it will refer `user.address` object (`this` refers to `user.address.street`)
+- `parent` - Applicable to computed properties on nested object. `parent` will refer to parent object, e.g. in computed definition for `user.address.street.type` it will refer `user.address` object (`this` refers to `user.address.street`)

 ### Observability of computed properties

-Computed properties were designed to be observable in same way as those set with values directly, still there are some limitations which can be woraround with below described methods.
+Computed properties were designed to be observable in same way as those set with values directly, still there are some limitations which can be workaround with below described methods.

 #### Marking properties that influence result of computed property

-By default all properties accessed direclty on `this` are resolved by static analysis and behind the scenes are observed as triggers that invoke recomputation of computed value.
+By default all properties accessed directly on `this` are resolved by static analysis and behind the scenes are observed as triggers that invoke re-computation of computed value.

 If the result is influenced by some deeper property as e.g. `this.address.street` or `this.master.hasBranches`, then we need to wrap observables for this properties with `_observe` function (which we receives as first argument to getter).
 See below example: